Back to home

 What is a retrospective clawback and how far back can a payer go?

 A retrospective clawback (or “recoupment”) is when a payer audits already-paid claims, decides the documentation doesn't support what was billed, and recovers the money — often 12 to 24 months after the service, occasionally longer under Medicaid RAC programs.
 Triggers include length-of-stay outliers, high-volume billing, overlapping level-of-care billing, and random sampling.
-For a mid-sized PHP/IOP operator, a single retrospective audit can pull back six figures.
-Lucida's clawback-exposure monitoring surfaces at-risk claims before the auditor arrives.
+For a mid-sized program, a single retrospective audit can pull back six figures.
+We surface at-risk claims before the auditor arrives.

 What is the 20-hour weekly threshold for PHP?